nileahtobhair/nileahtobhair.github.io/mobilejazz.md

 <div class="mobilejazz-application">
 	<h4 class='job-header'>Front-End Developer Job Application for Mobile Jazz </h4>
 	<div class='application-layout-content'>
-		<p>Hi  name is Niamh and I would like to apply for the position of Front-End developer at MobileJazz.</p>
+		<p>Hi my name is Niamh and I would like to apply for the position of Front-End developer at MobileJazz.</p>
 		<p> I appreciate your consideration of my application.
 I elected to put this page together as a way displaying my personality, experience and potential fit with MobileJazz.</p>
 		<h4 class='sub-jazz-heading'>Why MobileJazz ?</h4><span class='tagline'>Why I'm interested in MobileJazz</span>
 		<p>I came across MobileJazz after reading an article on HackerNews about your company trip to Thailand a couple of years ago.
 That brought me to your blog, which I semi-routinely continue to read years later.(I like the variation of topics, I read a lot of tech stuff and sometimes it can get a little heavy.)</p>